commonbaseapp/commonbase-python/README.md

 your project ID and generate an API key in the [Commonbase Dashboard](https://commonbase.com/).

-To create a completion, provide your Project ID, API Key, and prompt to `Completion.create`.
+To create a text completion, provide your Project ID, API Key, and prompt to `Completion.create`.

 ```py